-- · Subjects with extremely low contrast to the surroundings - · Subjects with extremely bright objects at the center of the composition - · Subjects that are moving quickly - Subjects through glass: Try to shoot as close to the glass as possible to reduce the chances of light reflecting back off the glass. - · Subjects with horizontal stripes
+- · Subjects with extremely low contrast to the surroundings - Scenes with a mixture of near and far subjects. - · Subjects with extremely bright objects at the center of the composition - · Subjects that are moving quickly - · Subjects through glass:

+Try to shoot as close to the glass as possible to reduce the chances of light reflecting back off the glass.